Chief Executive of The Canterbury Cathedral Trust – Andrew Edwards

 The activities extend to the large retail operation; the seasonal catering outlet; publishing guide books and the external work of the expert stained glass studio and stonemasons.

-Karen Brayshaw manages the historical library collections on behalf of the Dean & Chapter and maintains the modern book collection used to support researchers interests.
-The Cathedral Library works closely with the Archives Department and The University of Kent.
+Karen Brayshaw manages the historical library collections on behalf of Chapter and maintains the modern book collection used to support researchers’ interests.
+The Cathedral Archives and Library department works particularly closely with the University of Kent.

 Karen came to work in the Library in 2005, whilst studying for her MA in Medieval and Tudor History.
 She has a particular interest in early printed Bibles and Prayer books.

-The Precentor is responsible for co-ordinating the worshipping life of the Cathedral, and advises the Dean and Chapter on musical and liturgical matters.
+The Precentor is responsible for co-ordinating the worshipping life of the Cathedral, and advises Chapter on musical and liturgical matters.

 Matthew joined the Cathedral community as Precentor in September 2013.
 He was previously Archbishop’s Chaplain in Canterbury and Chaplain to the Bishop of Dover, coming to Canterbury from the Diocese of Lincoln, where he was curate of a group of rural parishes and honorary priest-vicar of Lincoln Cathedral.
 Matthew read music at Oxford University and law at Nottingham Law School.
 He trained and qualified as a solicitor at an international law firm and worked at firms in London and Oxford, specialising in charities and property law, before training for ordination at Ripon College Cuddesdon.